-capacity of these innovations.Finally, in Quadrant IV (high on Enabling Factors

-tors and low on Governance) again there is

-no presence of any country, which indicates

-that among those reviewed the phenomenon

-of high Enabling Factors without adequate

-Governance is not observed.Colombia, Dominican Republic and Peru,

-nations that show good performance in the

-second despite facing challenges in the first.

-This may reflect a context where there areFinally, in Quadrant IV (high on Enabling Factors and low on Governance) again there is

-no presence of any country, which indicates

-that among those reviewed the phenomenon

-of high Enabling Factors without adequate

-Governance is not observed.

-relatively strong regulatory frameworks and institutionality, but where infrastructure, AI skills and data availability, among others, are not as well developed.
+capacity of these innovations.
+Finally, in Quadrant IV (high on Enabling Factors and low on Governance) again there is no presence of any country, which indicates that among those reviewed the phenomenon of high Enabling Factors without adequate Governance is not observed.
+Colombia, Dominican Republic and Peru, nations that show good performance in the second despite facing challenges in the first.
+This may reflect a context where there are relatively strong regulatory frameworks and institutionality, but where infrastructure, AI skills and data availability, among others, are not as well developed.
 This could be limiting their full potential in the integration and development of advanced technologies.